Beginnings and Endings

 (prose poem)

-vision.
+and vision.
 Felt discouraged, until I saw pictures of chimpanzees

 with very long fingers, long arms too, especially adapted for